liatrio/halp-1000/README.md

 With all of these steps complete, your bot should be running in the Slack workspace you chose to develop for.
 You should now be ready to test your bot, and progress with development.

+#### Creating a Slash Command
+1. Under *Slash Commands* select *Create New Command*
+2. Add the slash command you wish to use - this can be anything you wish to add as a message you want your bot to respond to.
+3. Add a short description and save your changes.
+4. If this is the first slash command you're adding you will need to reinstall the bot to your workspace.

 [Botkit Docs](https://botkit.ai/docs/v4)